douglas86/fedsa-project-1-nextjs/README.md

-What I am trying to achieve:
-I want to create a Card.js backend
-Create a file for each card call that file a txt file use the fs module to grab data from that file sending the data grabbed from that file to the front end
+Next steps:
+Using a map to grab data from json file iterate over a certain piece of the map it I pass a number to an arry only iterate over that number

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).